 Do I need surgery to treat TMJ?

-Most TMJ problems can be addressed with non-invasive and non-surgical dental treatments.
+You can address most TMJ problems with non-invasive and non-surgical dental treatments.
 Oral surgery is only necessary in severe cases of TMJ.
 We offer conservative treatment for TMJ and its often painful symptoms in our Towson office.

 How do I know if I need TMJ treatment?

-Request a consultation in our office and we evaluate your smile to determine if you require TMJ treatment.
+Request a consultation in our office, and we will evaluate your smile to determine if you require TMJ treatment.
 Symptoms like teeth clenching and grinding, jaw pain, and tooth wear are tell-tale signs of a TMJ disorder.
+It is important to seek help if the pain and discomfort are interfering with your everyday life.

 What causes TMJ?